AgenticDao/A2AServer-js/doc/introduction.md

-# Introduction to A2A Server
+# Introduction to Crypto A2A Server

-## What is A2A Server?
+## What is Crypto A2A Server?

-A2A Server is a TypeScript/JavaScript implementation of the Agent-to-Agent (A2A) communication protocol.
+@agenticdao/crypto-a2a-server is a TypeScript/JavaScript implementation of the Agent-to-Agent (A2A) communication protocol.
 This library enables developers to create agent services that can receive tasks from applications, process them asynchronously, and return results.
 The server handles all the necessary communication protocol details, allowing developers to focus on building the agent's core logic.

 ## Key Features